High Quality Links purple

 A link intersect analysis shows you which websites are linking to your competitors but not to you.

-Knowing this is valuable because it highlights potential link opportunities with websites that are already interested in content similar to yours.
+Knowing this is valuable because it highlights potential link opportunities with quality websites that are already interested in content similar to yours.

 If these websites find your competitors’ content valuable, there’s a good chance they might link to your content as well, provided it offers equal or greater value.